 My own advice beyond doing a lot of work, would be to learn the basics of design, not just the fundamentals of animation but also more traditional design too.
 Learn about grids, typography, colour - knowing the rules, what works and what doesn't, will give you the confidence to create great work.

 Ultimately, I think one thing that's clear from the list above is that there's no one way to get better as a motion designer, there's all sorts of things you can do to improve.
-Perhaps, as Desmond says in his response: "The best way to improve is your way"
+Perhaps, as Desmond says in his response: "The best way to improve is your way" so take some time and assess what you like doing, and who knows maybe you'll be up there with the best motion designers one day!

 Have a response you'd like to share on how motion designers can improve?
 Send it in an email to [email protected]